TDarkShadow/iheartnewvegas/main.md

 [Interface]
 fDlgFocus=7.0000
+uPipboyColor=1776042495
 ```

-> This disables the built-in screenshot feature in favor of SweetFX's (which will account for its post-processing effects), the vanilla depth of field effect seen during dialogue, and reduces the amount of zoom when engaging in dialogue.
+> Disables the built-in screenshot feature in favor of SweetFX's (which will account for its post-processing effects); disables vanilla depth of field effect seen during dialogue; reduces the amount of zoom when engaging in dialogue; tweaks the Pip-Boy HUD color to match that of classic Fallout.

 ### SweetFX (Optional)